Cross-App Integration

 }'Step 3 — Request the Scope in the Authorization URL

-When App B redirects a user to Prism for login, include Glint's scope in the scope parameter:
+When App B redirects a user to Prism for login, include Glint's scopes in the scope parameter:

 https://prism.example.com/api/oauth/authorize